South Asian Americans: Marriage

 Arranged marriage is still observed in some South Asian American families and communities throughout the United States.
 Marriage data specifically on Asian Americans and Indian Americans shows that interracial marriages are not as common.
 In 2014, the Pew Research Center found that only 14% of Indian Americans married outside of their ethnic group.
 Studies show that while many South Asian Americans may date outside of their ethnic group, they end up marrying someone who is considered more compatible and appropriate by society standards.
 Being raised in the United States, South Asian Americans are part of a culture that encourages dating prior to marriage.
 But culturally, South Asian American families have different expectations for them than that promoted by Western culture.

 Holidays celebrated

 Diwali, also known as Deepavali, is one of the most important festivals in Hinduism.
 The holiday also has significance for Sikhs and Jains, and is celebrated not just in India, but in Nepal, Malaysia, Singapore, and other countries with South Asian diasporas.
 There are an estimated 3.45 million Muslims in America.
-While American Muslims are from a wide variety of ethnic backgrounds—including African-American, South Asian, Arab, African, Persian, European, Southeast Asian, and Turkish—Eid-al-Adha is a major holiday celebrated for all Muslims.
+While American Muslims are from a wide variety of ethnic backgrounds—including African American, South Asian, Arab, African, Persian, European, Southeast Asian, and Turkish—Eid-al-Adha is a major holiday celebrated for all Muslims.

 Social and political issues

+Caste

+For half of the Hindu Indian American population, caste identification remains important as 8 in 10 identify as "general" or upper caste.
+For US-born, caste identification is not as vital, however, after the 2020 discrimination lawsuit against Cisco, caste as become a focal point in the public view.

+Discrimination

+One in two Indian Americans claim skin color is the most common basis for discrimination.
+US-born South Asians are more likely to claim discrimination than foreign-born South Asians.
+South Asian Americans also report feeling both singled out and discriminated against in schools.
+Due to the Asian Exclusion Act of 1917, the community's growth was severely hindered until it was repealed in 1965.